 2.4 The P2P unit will ensure that their dealings with complainants are clearly documented.
 This includes maintaining signed and dated file notes of telephone conversations.

 3.1 All suspected breaches of University policy and procedures in relation to procurement should, in the first instance, be reported to the Manager, Strategic Procure to Pay.
-The Manager, Strategic Procure to Pay will immediately notify the Director, Financial and Business Services in the first instance.
+The Manager, Strategic Procure to Pay will immediately notify the Chief Financial Officer in the first instance.
 For suspected breaches of a serious nature, the matter will be referred to the University General Counsel.
 All reports received will be treated with appropriate concern for the law, privacy and confidentiality.
-Should staff identify or suspect breaches by a Strategic Procure to Pay staff member the matter should be reported directly to the Chief of Staff.
+Should staff identify or suspect breaches by a Procure to Pay staff member the matter should be reported directly to the Chief of Staff.

 3.2 Breaches of the University policy and procedures in relation to procurement will be dealt with in accordance with either the Enterprise Agreement or Student Code of Conduct as applicable.

-3.3 Conduct which may constitute ‘official misconduct’ under the Crime and Corruption Act 2001 (Qld), must be reported to the University Secretary.
+3.3 Conduct which may constitute ‘official misconduct’ under the Crime and Corruption Act 2001 (Qld), must be reported to the Chief of Staff.

-3.4 Matters that are contravention of the Competition and Consumer Act (Cwlth) 2010, constitute conflicts of interest or are otherwise considered serious matters will be immediately referred to the Director of HR.
+3.5 Matters that contravene the Competition and Consumer Act (Cwlth) 2010, constitute conflicts of interest or are otherwise considered serious matters will be immediately referred to the Director, Human Resources.

-3.5 For all other non compliance matters the Manager Strategic Procure to Pay will provide a non-compliance summary report at the end of each quarter to each Head of Organisational Unit.
+3.6 For all other non-compliance matters the Manager, Strategic Procure to Pay will provide a non-compliance summary report at the end of each quarter to each Head of Organisational Unit.

 In the first instance of reported non-compliance the Head of Organisational Unit is required to:

-3.6 In the second instance of identified non-compliance their access to FinanceOne and/or Corporate Credit Card or other privileges appropriate for the circumstances will be removed for a minimum period of 3 months.
+3.7 In the second instance of identified non-compliance, their access to FinanceOne and/or Corporate Credit Card or other privileges appropriate for the circumstances will be removed for a minimum period of 3 months.

-4.1 Complaints regarding JCU’s procurement practices including how the University selects Preferred Suppliers and Contract terms with Suppliers should be submitted in writing to the Director, Financial and Business Services.
-All complaints will be investigated and the complainant will be provided with a response.
+4.1 Complaints regarding JCU’s procurement practices including how the University selects Preferred Suppliers and Contract terms with Suppliers should be submitted in writing to the Chief Financial Officer.
+All complaints will be investigated, and the complainant will be provided with a response.

 4.2 Complainants should be made aware that unless there has been a breach of the Contract between JCU and the successful respondent, a Contract cannot be overturned as it is legally binding.

-4.3 The Director, Financial and Business Services will ensure that their dealings with complainants are clearly documented.
+4.3 The Chief Financial Officer will ensure that their dealings with complainants are clearly documented.
 This includes maintaining signed and dated file notes.

-Departure from the Quote and Tender Process can be approved in circumstances such as emergencies, uncontrollable third party related demands and any other external influence that does not reasonably enable JCU to complete the prescribed procurement process in alignment with the Queensland Procurement Policy 2017 and FMPM 710 Procurement Policy and this Procedure.
+Departure from the Quote and Tender Process can be approved in circumstances such as emergencies, uncontrollable third party related demands and any other external influence that does not reasonably enable JCU to complete the prescribed procurement process in alignment with the current Queensland Procurement Policy, FMPM 710 Procurement Policy and FMPM 711 Procurement Procedure.

-Procedures in this section do not apply when accessing single provider supplier arrangements established by the Queensland Government, the Australian Universities Procurement Network (AUPN) and the UPH (refer to Section 4.8).
+Procedures in this section do not apply when accessing single provider supplier arrangements established by the Queensland Government, the Australian Universities Procurement Network (AUPN) and the University Procurement Hub (refer to Section 4.8).
 Accessing these supplier contract in accordance with the requirements of the arrangements complies with the Queensland Procurement Policy.

 A departure from policy will normally be reliant on proof of a material event that was not reasonably foreseeable in relation to property, third party demands, the environment, safety, or that a sole supply situation exists.
 The outcome of internal poor planning and/or convenience to bypass the procurement procedure should not be not considered satisfactory reasons to depart from the policy or procedure.

-Care should be taken when claiming that a supplier is a sole supplier, Purchasers should not select suppliers based on personal preference to avoid preparing a specification that would allow a competitive and fair quotation process.
-Sole Source Purchase requests must be submitted on a Departure from Quote or Tender request form to the following relevant staff member for endorsement prior to being assessed by the P2P unit and approved by an authorised delegate as outlined in Table 1 of the Financial Delegation Register:
+Care should be taken when claiming that a supplier is a sole supplier, Purchasers should not select suppliers based on personal preference to avoid preparing a Statement of Requirements that would allow a competitive and fair quotation process.
+Sole Source Purchase requests must be submitted on a Request exemption from obtaining quotes form via ServiceNow and approved by the Manager, Strategic Procure to Pay.

 5.2 Request for Single Source Supplier

 Single sourcing of suppliers is not highly regarded and will require consultation and approval prior to any purchase order being raised or communication or commitment being made to a Supplier.
-Single Source Purchase requests must be submitted on a Departure from Quote or Tender request form to the following relevant staff member for endorsement prior to being assessed by the P2P unit and approved by an authorised financial delegate as outlined in Table 1 of the Financial Delegations Register:
+Single Source Purchase requests must be submitted on a Request exemption from obtaining quotes form via ServiceNow and approved by the Manager, Strategic Procure to Pay.

 Single or sole sourcing of purchases greater than $200,000 is not highly regarded and will require a business case and approval from the relevant Deputy Vice Chancellor or Vice Chancellor prior to any commitment being made to a Supplier.

 Requests for Closed Offers will require consultation with and approval from the Manager, Strategic Procure to Pay prior to any communication or commitment being made to any Suppliers.
 Justification must be provided in writing.
-The Manager, Strategic Procure to Pay may confer with the Director, Financial and Business Services for advice.
+The Manager, Strategic Procure to Pay may confer with the Chief Financial Officer for advice.